It is official - Coca-Cola is in the booze market with the launch of its first alcoholic drink - 'Lemon Do' - which made its debut in Japan.

 In Japan, Coke will compete with Suntory, one of the world’s largest premium spirits companies, which currently makes a Chu-Hi beverage with a 3% alcohol content called Horoyoi, as well as Kirin and Ashai.

-“Company leadership have spoken recently about being less afraid to experiment in terms of innovation – and dipping a toe into this category makes particular sense in Japan where the style of beverage is more familiar to consumers and the pace of CPG [consumer packaged goods] innovation is faster,” Howard Telford, head of soft drinks at Euromonitor International, told FOX Business.
+“Company leadership have spoken recently about being less afraid to experiment in terms of innovation – and dipping a toe into this category makes particular sense in Japan where the style of beverage is more familiar to consumers and the pace of CPG [consumer packaged goods] innovation is faster,” Howard Telford, head of soft drinks at Euromonitor International, told FOX Business in March.

 Garduno said the product is likely to remain in the Japanese market, though “globally, it’s not uncommon for non-alcoholic beverages to be sold in the same system as alcoholic beverages.”
 Coke’s Japan business unit launches an average of 100 new products each year.